ABOUT

 RESEARCH

-My current research program follows two distinct trajectories.
-The first deals with David Hume’s philosophy of religion.
-By relying on Hume’s major works on the subject—the Dialogues Concerning Natural Religion and the Natural History of Religion—along with his relevant essays, e.g., “Of Suicide” and “Of the Immortality of the Soul,” I aim to show how his criticisms of theism can serve to bolster human autonomy in general and a meaningful sense of well-being for people with mental illness.
+My current research follows two distinct paths.
+The first focuses on David Hume’s philosophy of religion.
+Drawing on his major works—Dialogues Concerning Natural Religion and The Natural History of Religion—along with essays such as “Of Suicide” and “Of the Immortality of the Soul,” I explore how Hume's critiques of theism can enhance human autonomy and promote a meaningful sense of well-being, particularly for individuals with mental illness.

-The second project studies practical philosophies from ancient Greece and South Asia, including Pyrrhonism, Stoicism, and Buddhism.
-Despite the significant differences among these traditions, I argue that they share certain core tenets, e.g., the desiderata of wisdom and tranquility of the mind.
-These commonly held beliefs are sufficiently impactful to warrant further research into this kind of comparative philosophy.
+The second project examines practical philosophies from ancient Greece and South Asia, including Pyrrhonism, Stoicism, and Buddhism.
+While these traditions differ significantly, I argue that they share key principles, such as the pursuit of wisdom and mental tranquility.
+These shared tenets make them a valuable focus for further comparative research.

 TEACHING

-I teach a range of philosophy courses, including Introduction to Philosophy, Existentialism, Critical Thinking, and Modern Philosophy.
-I have also designed interdisciplinary seminars on topics that intersect with my research program, e.g., Studies in Buddhism and Stoicism, and Mental Illness, Suicide, and Moral Responsibility.
+I teach a variety of philosophy courses, including Introduction to Philosophy, Existentialism, Critical Thinking, and Modern Philosophy.
+Additionally, I have designed interdisciplinary seminars that align with my research interests, such as Studies in Buddhism and Stoicism, and Mental Illness, Suicide, and Moral Responsibility.

-I was recognized for my service to the profession during the COVID-19 pandemic, when I piloted the sole flexible hybrid modality course at my institution.
-Moreover, I have managed first-year seminars for undergraduates and have designed highly rated online courses for the institutions in which I have been employed.
+During the COVID-19 pandemic, I was recognized for my professional service when I piloted the institution's only flexible hybrid course.
+I have also led first-year seminars for undergraduates and developed highly rated online courses at various institutions.

 CV